Torsion vs. Extension Springs

 Which Garage Door Springs Are Best?

-When it comes to torsion versus extension springs for garage doors, torsion springs are the better option.
+When it comes to torsion springs vs. extension springs for garage doors, torsion springs are the better option.
 The first reason is that torsion springs are safer.
 Due to the nature of extension springs, they can catapult into the air upon breaking.
 This can lead to damages to whatever is in your garage or injuries.
 When a torsion spring breaks, it will make a loud sound.
 But since it sits around a torsion tube, it stays put at the moment of breakage.

-Another reason to choose torsion springs is their longer lifespan.
+Another reason to choose torsion springs is their longer life span.
 With proper maintenance, a torsion spring system can last far longer than an extension spring system.
 This is because torsion springs offer superior balance to your garage door, which makes things much easier on your opener and ensures even pressure distributes across your torsion spring.

-Contact Ingstrup Garage Doors and Construction to Repair Your Garage Door
+Contact Ingstrup Garage Doors and Construction To Repair Your Garage Door

-If you’ve recently experienced a broken spring on your garage door, Ingstrup Garage Doors is here to help.
 Our service areas include Lansing and Grand Rapids, Michigan, and we always welcome new requests for service.
 Whether you need a garage door spring repair or a new garage door install, we pride ourselves on offering all the services you depend on.

 Contact us today for more information on how we can meet your needs!